 At times I have created boundaries and rules about the use of tablets, phones and the television, however, this screen time allotment is made even more challenging when I realize that the kids are required and encouraged to use tablets and computers in the classroom at school.
 A blanket notion that technology is bad is short-sighted.
 Many kids have learned to read because of apps, advanced math skills with TV, and learned inflections while listening to audiobooks.

-My current partnership with Nature Valley, encouraging kids to appreciate nature and get outside has put this nature/technology conundrum in the crosshairs.
+I adore all things tech, but encouraging kids to appreciate nature and get outside has put this nature/technology conundrum in the crosshairs.
 It wasn’t until my family embarked on a week-long sailing vacation that I discovered a solution that works for my family.

 The boys (now ages nine and 11) have become fascinated with YouTube vlogging videos, unboxings, and photo journalism.
 While spending a full seven days on a sailboat and appreciating nature it seemed like the perfect time to create a balance between technology and the outside world.